ton-community/ton-docs/docs/v3/guidelines/smart-contracts/get-methods.md

 ### Testing get methods

-We can use the [Sandbox](https://github.com/ton-community/sandbox/) to test smart contracts, which is installed by default in new Blueprint projects.
+For testing smart contracts created we can use the [Sandbox](https://github.com/ton-community/sandbox) which is installed by default in new Blueprint projects.

 First, you must add a special method in the contract wrapper to execute the get method and return the typed result.
 Let's say your contract is called _Counter_, and you have already implemented the method to update the stored number.
 Open `wrappers/Counter.ts` and add the following method: